 Student Name Type of Task

 Subject Original Due date

 Teacher Aurora College Coordinating Teacher

 Academic Year Medical certificate attached Yes / No

 What is your request?

 Provide reasons for your request

-Student Signature: Date:
+Student Signature , Nate: / ,

 Student Signature: Date: / /

-Parent Signature: Date: / /
+Parent Signature: Date:

 AC Coordinating Teacher signature: Date: / /

+-

 signed form from the student.

-CLASS TEACHER TO COMPLETE: (include recommendation for action and other details including: whether this is not the first instance; if the student contacted the school on the due date etc):
+CLASS TEACHER TO COMPLETE: (include recommendation for action and other details including: whether this is not

-the first histarice, if the student contacted the school off the due date etc).
+the first instance; if the student contacted the school on the due date etc):

-HEAD TEACHER TO COMPLETE:
+HEAD TEACHER TO COMPLETE: DECISION:

-DECISION:

-□Extension without penalty until
+☐ Extension without penalty until

-\square Set a substitute task or time for exam due
+☐Set a substitute task or time for exam due

-☐ Give an estimate of
+$\square$ Give an estimate of

 □Appeal denied + reason

 □Other (specify)

 COMMENT:

 SIGNATURE: DATE:/